 The 🤠 Cowboy Emoji: 10 Reasons Why This Emoji Is So Hot Right Now

 We use emojis every day in our texts and social media posts, from smileys to high-fives.
 And don’t we just love them!
-Emojis are in the thick of our conversations, with our family, friends, even with our colleagues.
-In a world where so much of our communication is through texting, emojis supplement and enhance words by providing strong emotions.
+Emojis are in the thick of our conversations with our family, friends, and even our colleagues.
+In a world where so much of our communication is through texting, icons like the cowboy emoji supplement and enhance words by providing strong emotions.

 To add, did you know that according to the Unicode Standard, the official governing body of emojis, there are 3,178 emojis in the world?

 Out of all those emojis, one symbol is making waves in the emoji universe, and that is the 🤠 Cowboy emoji.
 Yes, those horse riding, gun-toting fellas are taking over the Internet and many people’s hearts!

 If you need more proof, well, get ready to giddy up because we’re here to present to you 10 reasons you’ve got to have cowboys and the Cowboy emoji in all your texts, emails, and social media posts.

 Before we embark on our western adventure, let’s go through a basic round-up of what the Cowboy emoji is about.
 A Cowboy emoji, sometimes called a 🤠 Cowboy Hat Face emoji, is a yellow face with a broad smile wearing a wide-brimmed, brown leather cowboy hat.
 In some platforms, like Facebook and Joy Pixels, the Cowboy emoji is wearing more of a smirk than a wide grin.

 The 🤠 Cowboy emoji is available for online platforms, Apple, Google, Facebook, Microsoft, Twitter, JoyPixels, and Samsung.
 If you want to add some country flair to your texts or social media posts, the 🤠 Cowboy emoji is your guy!